Mexican free-tailed bat: Diet

 Mexican free-tailed bats are primarily insectivores.
 They hunt their prey using echolocation.
 The bats eat moths, beetles, dragonflies, flies, true bugs, wasps, and ants.
 They usually catch flying prey in flight.
 Large numbers of Mexican free-tailed bats fly hundreds of meters above the ground in Texas to feed on migrating insects.
 The consumption of insects by these bats can be quite significant.
+The bat colony in Austin, Texas eats about 30,000 pounds of insects each night.

 The onset of evening emergence from caves and the end of returns at dawn tend to correlate with sunset and sunrise, respectively, with dawn returns ending increasingly later in correlation to sunrise throughout the summer season.
 Reproductive females tended to emerge earlier in the evening and return later at dawn to gather the extra nutrients they require for reproduction and offspring care.
 T. brasiliensis bats spend around 60% of their active time foraging while aerial, mostly hunting at heights of 6–15 m.
 Individuals will fly 50 km in one night to reach foraging areas.
 The loose, wrinkled skin around the mouth is thought to aid in expanding the mouth during flight to catch insects.
 T. brasiliensis requires free water sources to maintain water balance: individuals from the arid environment of New Mexico tend to have thicker renal tissue layers compared to T. brasiliensis from the less arid California, revealing that urine concentrating abilities and water use varies geographically with aridity.

 Health and mortality

 One individual bat was recorded to have lived eight years, based on dentition.
-Predators of the bat include large birds such as red-tailed hawk, American kestrels, great horned owls, barn owls, and Mississippi kites.
-Mammal predators include Virginia opossums, striped skunks, and raccoons.
-Snakes such as eastern coachwhips and gopher snakes may also prey on them, but at a lesser extent.
-Certain types of beetles prey on neonate and juvenile bats that have fallen to the ground.
+Predators of the bat include birds such as greater roadrunners, red-tailed hawks, American kestrels, great horned owls, barn owls, and Mississippi kites.
+Other predators include common opossums, American hog-nosed skunks, striped skunks, raccoons, black rat snakes, coachwhips, copperheads, coral snakes, and occasionally green sunfish.

 White-nose syndrome (WNS) caused by infection by the fungus Pseudogymnoascus destructans has increased in prevalence since 2006, mostly affecting species of bats that roost underground such as the little brown bat.
 The fungus, now suspected to have spread from accidental transportation by human cave workers, is thought to cause frequent arousals during bat hibernation, causing an individual to use fat stores much more quickly and die of starvation before the end of winter.
 WNS can affect T. brasiliensis, but has yet to be greatly introduced to their habitat due to their preference for more arid caves.
 WNS has low prevalence in the subtropical and tropical regions where T. brasiliensis resides.

 Certain chemicals in the fur of these bats have antimicrobial activity against common mammalian skin pathogens.
 The chemical nonanal is found in such a concentration that its antimicrobial activity can inhibit the growth of two fungal pathogens that cause ringworm (Trichophyton mentagrophytes and T. rubrum), as well as Malassezia furfur, a yeast.
 Two other common skin disease-causing microbes that are inhibited by the hair's concentration of nonanal include Staphylococcus aureus and Cutibacterium acnes.